arfurlaneto/bootcamp-gostack11-github-explorer/README.md

 ```
 yarn
 ```
-Star the application.
+StarT the application.
 It runs at port 3000.
 ```
 yarn run start
 ```